Charlie Blackmon Player Props: Rockies vs. Padres

 - Blackmon hit .264 with 22 doubles, six triples, 16 home runs and 36 walks.

-- Blackmon got a hit in 95 of 135 games a year ago, with multiple hits in 33 of those games.
+- Blackmon had a hit in 95 of 135 games last season, with multiple hits in 33 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.